|Looks Like:||Domestic Shorthair|

 Or perhaps not.
 Especially the "hombre" part.
 But that's sort of the vibe you get when another cat gets the attention that 2-year-old Connie feels is rightfully hers.

 Connie definitely prefers to be dominant, but as long as the other cats are cool with it, she is a loving a faithful friend.
 One of her friends is her bestie Callie, her co-foster for the last two years.
 They flock together and it's the cutest thing.
 They do most things together.
 Connie is a bit bossy.
 She likes to boss Callie around, her foster feels it is out of her love and care for Callie.
 She wants to protect her when Callie is exploring the house.
+The two of them enjoy stuffing themselves into the same kitty bed.
+Even when we give them one large enough to fit them both, they insist on a smaller one.
+It usually ends up with Connie sitting on top of Callie which is hilarious!

 You'll discover that lying around the house all day is Connie's preferred activity, but she will occasionally shock you out of your reverie with bursts of playfulness.
+Have some treats?
+Connie will stand at attention!
+Want to really win her heart?
+Bring out the brush and get to working on that pretty coat of hers!

 Connie can also be quite vocal when she's not getting her way, is not done being petted ("Where'd you go?
 Where'd you go?"), or is in urgent need of a lying-on-her-back tummy rub.
 Food has also been known to excite one of her meow-fests.
 Connie loves to snuggle and cuddle.